-- 91. When AI systems (regardless of their level of complexity and explainability) are used in decision-making processes, disputes can arise between the affected stakeholders.
+92. When AI systems (regardless of their level of complexity and explainability) are used in decision-making processes, disputes can arise between the affected stakeholders.
 For example, a consumer may want to understand why their application for an insurance product has been rejected or why their compensation for a claim is not as much as they were expecting.
-In line with ICPs 19.10 ("The supervisor requires insurers to handle claims in a timely, fair and transparent manner") and 19.11 ("The supervisor requires insurers and intermediaries to handle complaints in a timely and fair manner"), supervisors should ensure that insurers have in place effective, fair and transparent redress mechanisms, both for claims and complaints disputes.
-In this context, for high-risk AI use cases it is particularly important insurers give meaningful explanations on determinative factors in claims or complaints resolution (for example, by using more explainable AI systems).
+In line with ICPs 19.10 and 19.11, supervisors should require that insurers have in place effective, fair and transparent redress mechanisms, both for claims and complaints disputes.
+In this context, for high-risk AI use cases, it is particularly important for insurers to give meaningful explanations

+- on determinative factors in claims or complaints resolution (for example, by using more explainable AI systems).
 This will enable those adversely affected by an AI system to challenge its output.
-As previously noted, insurers are expected to remain accountable for appropriately explaining decision-making that affects consumers regardless of the tools or models used. - 92.
-Part of this redress mechanism should include the ability for a consumer to update, supplement or correct information and data from sources that are used in the AI systems.
+As previously noted, insurers are expected to remain accountable for appropriately explaining decision-making that affects consumers regardless of the tools or models used. - 93.
+Part of this redress mechanism should include the ability for a consumer to update, supplement or correct information and data from sources that are used in the Al systems.
+Additionally, it should include the ability to seek human intervention.
 This will allow consumers to challenge and update information from third-party data sources as well as information generated by the insurer.
 This is consistent with best practice policies on data protection.
 In order to make these changes, it is possible that human intervention will be required.

-6.7 Societal impacts of granular risk pricing
+6.6 Societal impacts of granular risk pricing